travetto/travetto/docs/MILESTONES.md

 #### Module reorg
 * `auth-passport` is gone, and is now an extension of `auth-rest`.
+* `auth-model` is gone, and is now an extension of `auth`.
 * `asset-*` for implementations, are now model modules
-* `cache`'s built in extensions are not model modules
+* `cache`'s built in extensions have been removed.  `model` with expiry support is all that is needed now.
 * Extensions have been moved to the module which owns the complexity (e.,g. schema rest support dealt more with the internals of rest than schema, and has been moved).

 #### Typescript Upgrade
 * Shifted codebase away from use of `any` to `unknown` where applicable (over 750 instances migrated)
 * Migrated all `private var` usages to `#var`, and aligning with class initialization changes.
-* Moving to typescripti 4.3
+* Moving to typescript 4.3
 * Converted all available files to `.ts`, only build scripts remain in `.js`

 #### Dependency Injection Enhancements